 sysfs interface in a container application in TorizonCore.

 Feel free to read about how ADC is handled in the Linux environment at ADC on Linux article, and about the Linux Industrial I/O Subsystem (IIO), you can find more information at Linux Industrial I/O Subsystem page from Analog Devices.

 This article complies to the Typographic Conventions for Torizon Documentation.

 Toradex has provided a sample code written in C at our GitHub repository for the ADC Sample with TorizonCore.

-It demonstrates the use of iio_utils.c and iio_utils.h from Linux Kernel tool for iio interface.
+It demonstrates the use of iio_utils.c and iio_utils.h from the Linux Kernel tool for the iio interface.

 To evaluate the sample application, you can clone the Torizon Samples repository on your PC:

 The sample code will get data from input channel-1.
 If required, the input channel number can be changed in

 Once you have cloned the Torizon Samples repository, go to the adc directory inside samples and execute the following command to build an image for